 The English Assistantship is a great way for Anglophones to work in France and gain teaching experience in elementary or secondary schools, without necessarily having a university degree.
 However, if you are working towards or have a graduate degree and would like to teach English at a university in France, you can apply to be a lecteur/lectrice d’anglais or a maître de langue.
-The main difference between the two is that maîtres de langue work fewer hours and get paid more, but this job also requires a higher graduate degree.
-Previous teaching experience is always a plus, so being an English assistant is a nice first step in order to become a lecteur/lectrice or maître de langue in France.
+The main difference between the two is that maîtres de langue work fewer hours overall (but in courses that usually require more preparation) and get paid more, but this job also requires a higher graduate degree.
+Previous teaching experience is always a plus, so being an English assistant is a good first step in order to become a lecteur/lectrice or maître de langue in France.

 Lecteur/Lectrice d’Anglais Requirements:

 - Completed one year of a Master’s degree

 The requirements for these positions changed in April 2013.
 The level of graduate study needed has been lowered (previously the lecteur position required a Master’s degree while the maître de langue position required one year of a PhD program).

 Exchanges: Most of these positions are filled by students from Anglophone universities that have an exchange with the French university.
 However, many of these positions remain open because the exchange university has no one to send to France or because the exchange lecturer decides not to come to France after all.
 For example, Penn State has exchanges with universities in Lyon, Strasbourg and Montpellier and Ilinois Urbana-Champaign has exchanges with universities in Dijon, Metz, Liège, Poitiers and Lyon.
 For those looking to start graduate degrees soon and eventually teach in France, it might be worthwhile to check out the exchanges available since it’s easier to get a position this way.